Derived categories of sheaves on singular schemes with an application to reconstruction: Locally-finite cohomological functors on the perfect derived category

 \begin{defn} A morphism that lies in the kernel of the restricted Yoneda functor is called a \textbf{phantom map}. \end{defn}

 \begin{lem} Let $M$ be a bounded above complex of coherent sheaves on $X$.
-Then, there are no phantom maps from $M$ to a bounded below complex. \end{lem}
+Then, there are no phantom maps from $M$ to a bounded below complex of quasi-coherent sheaves. \end{lem}

 \proof We can take a bounded above locally-free coherent resolution $F$ of $M$ and let $F_{\geq i}$ denote the brutal truncation of $F$ at the negative $i$-th step.
-This is the complex obtained from $F$ by zeroing out the components for $j > i$.
-Each $F_{\geq i}$ lies in $D_{\perf}(X)$.
-Any map from $M$ to a bounded below complex can be represented by an honest chain map from $F$ to a bounded below complex of injectives $I$.
+This is the complex obtained from $F$ by zeroing out the components for $j < -i$.
+Each $F_{\geq i}$ lies in $D_{\perf}(X)$ and we have a natural map, $\sigma_i: F_{\geq i} \ra F$.
+Any map, $\phi:M \ra N$, with $N$, a bounded below complex, can be represented by an honest chain map from $F$ to a bounded below complex of injectives $I$.

-Since one complex is bounded above and the other is bounded below, the map must factor through some $F_{\geq i}$.
-The restriction to $F_{\geq i}$ is null-homotopic if and only if the original map is null-homotopic since any homotopy must also factor through $F_{\geq i}$.
+Since one complex is bounded above and the other is bounded below, $\phi_j$ must be zero outside the interval $[i+1,N-1]$. $\phi \circ \sigma_i$ is null-homotopic if and only if the original map is null-homotopic since any homotopy must also be zero outside $[i+1,N-1]$.